 Throughout his career, Josh Gibson was known as “The Black Babe Ruth,” but, in a turn of the phrase we’ve all probably heard by now, it’s just as likely that Babe Ruth was the white Josh Gibson.

 Thanks to pop culture and the incredible efforts of the Negro Leagues Museum, Josh Gibson has finally broken through to baseball’s collective consciousness, though he may never get the respect he deserves.
 After he hit his 756th home run, Barry Bonds referenced Josh Gibson’s 800 home runs in post-game comments.
 In 1996, Gibson was played by actor Mykelti Williams in the movie “Soul of the Game,” starring Delroy Lindo as Satchel Paige and Blair Underwood as Jackie Robinson.

 The movie The Bingo Long Traveling All-Stars & Motor Kings is much loved by baseball fans, and Leon Carter, the character played by James Earl Jones, is based on Josh Gibson.

-And perhaps my single favorite episode of television ever, an X-Files episode called “The Unnatural,” written and directed by David Duchovny, features actor Jesse L. Martin as an alien who falls in love with baseball, and hides out in the Negro Leagues so he doesn’t have to go back to his home planet.
+And perhaps my single favorite episode of television ever, an X-Files episode called “The Unnatural,” written and directed by David Duchovny, features actor Jesse L. Martin as an alien who falls in love with baseball and hides out in the Negro Leagues so he doesn’t have to go back to his home planet.
 The character’s name is Josh Exeley – you can probably guess who he’s based on.
 It sounds corny, but it’s a beautiful love letter to baseball and the Negro Leagues.
+Go watch it.